ox1d3x3/guestwifigen/README.md

 # 🛡️ OpenWrt Guest Wi-Fi Generator

-An interactive shell script to quickly and safely set up an **isolated Guest Wi-Fi** network on OpenWrt.
+Robust shell script to quickly and safely set up an **isolated Guest Wi-Fi** network on OpenWrt.
 Designed to be beginner-friendly, secure by default, and compatible with most OpenWrt routers.

 ---